bobwulff/Cardmacropad/README.md

 # START THE ASSEMBLY

 1) Place the PI-Zero flat onto the PCB and solder two of the corners for stability.
-After placing the PCB, I would recommend melting the solder onto the exposed contact on the PCB, then dragging it onto the PI-Zero <br><br>
+When soldering, I would recommend melting the solder onto the exposed contact on the PCB, then dragging it onto the PI-Zero's contacts with the soldering iron <br><br>
 ![Screenshot 2025-05-07 18-48-15](https://github.com/user-attachments/assets/5f0c989f-eda8-4d8d-b280-e6a87d48ceab)

 2) Solder the rest of the PI-Zero's contacts onto the board <br><br>